-The Primary Application to the Uniform Certificate of Authority Application (UCAA) is designed for use in the formation of a new insurer, or by an existing insurer that is making application to redomesticate to another state.
+The ALERT Subgroup designed the Primary Application to the Uniform Certificate of Authority Application (UCAA) for use in the formation of a new insurer, or for an existing insurer to use in making application to redomesticate to another state.
 A Uniform State is one that is committed to using the UCAA review process for company licensing and admissions.

-The UCAA Primary Application has four sections designed to guide you through the licensing process:
+The UCAA Primary Application has four sections designed to guide the Applicant Company through the licensing process:

 The goal of the UCAA is to provide a streamlined approval process.
-However, some states have state specific filing requirements based either on statutory requirements or internal procedures.
-The uniform states are working to eliminate non-essential state specific requirements.
-All applicants are expected to be familiar with the insurance laws of the state for which an application is submitted.
-Please see Section IV item 9 of the UCAA Primary Application for information about how to obtain a copy of the laws, regulations and bulletins for the state in which your application will be filed.
+However, some states have state-specific filing requirements based on either statutory requirements or internal procedures.
+The uniform states are working to eliminate non-essential state-specific requirements.
+All Applicant Companies must be familiar with the insurance laws of the state to which they submit an application.
+Please see the UCAA website for information related to obtaining a copy of the laws, regulations and bulletins for the state in which an application is filed.

-If you have any questions about the uniform admission process, a list of contact names, addresses and telephone numbers is provided in Section XVII.
-It is highly recommended that you contact each state with any questions prior to submitting your application for review.
+If the Applicant Company has any questions about the uniform admission process, a list of contact names, addresses and telephone numbers is provided on the Addresses and Contacts for Submission of Application chart.
+It is highly recommended that the Applicant Company contact each state with any questions before submitting the application for review.

 Application Review Process

-The Primary Application of the UCAA is designed to provide a more uniform process for the formation of a new insurer.
+The ALERT Subgroup designed the Primary Application of the UCAA to provide a uniform process for the formation of a new insurer.
 An existing insurer that desires to redomesticate to another state should also use this application package.
 Existing insurers that wish to gain admission in additional states should file the Expansion Application of the UCAA.
 It is the goal of each Uniform State to process all Primary applications within 90 calendar days of receipt.
 The 90-day review process includes two weeks to determine if the application is complete and acceptable for filing.
-During the remaining time-span the application will receive a financial and operational review.
-The 90-day processing goal may not be achieved in instances where substantial follow-up is required, or in states with limited resources, or in instances when applications are filed during peak business periods such as year-end and annual statement filing periods.
+During the remaining time-span, the application will receive a financial and operational review.
+A state may not achieve the 90-day processing goal in instances where the application requires substantial follow-up, or in states with limited resources, or in instances when the Applicant Company files an application during peak business periods such as year-end and annual statement filing periods.

 Based on the circumstances of a particular application, it may be necessary for the reviewing state to request additional information.
-Typically any additional information that is needed will be requested within 30 days after the application is accepted.
+Typically, a state will request any additional information it needs within 30 days after the state accepts the application.

-This web site explains the requirements and filing process for the Primary Application.
-Please do not hesitate to contact the appropriate state regulators with any questions prior to filing any Uniform Application.
+The UCAA website explains the requirements and filing process for the Primary Application.
+Please do not hesitate to contact the appropriate state regulators with any questions before filing any Uniform Application.

 Processing Goal: 2 Weeks

-Primary Applications may be submitted anytime during the year.
-Primary Applications are immediately reviewed to ensure that they are submitted in the required format as outlined in Sections II and III.
+The Applicant Company may submit Primary Applications anytime during the year.
+The state immediately reviews Primary Applications to ensure that the Applicant Company submitted the application in the required format as outlined in these instructions.

-Generally, within two weeks from the date the application is received the applicant will be notified whether or not the application has been accepted for filing.
-If the application is accepted for filing, it will be given an "official" filing date.
+Generally, within two weeks from the date the state receives the application, the state will notify the Applicant Company whether or not the state has accepted the application for filing.
+If the state accepts the application for filing, it will assign an official filing date.

-The applicant will be contacted if the application is not accepted for filing due to a deficiency in the application’s format.
-Depending upon the nature of the deficiency, the applicant may be given two weeks from the date of receipt of notification from the department reviewing the application to correct the deficiency.
-Applications that are deficient and not accepted for filing will be returned to the applicant.
+If the state does not accept the application for filing due to a deficiency in the application’s format, the state will contact the Applicant Company.
+Depending upon the nature of the deficiency, the state may give the Applicant Company two weeks from the date of receipt of notification from the department reviewing the application to correct the deficiency.
+Some states may return to the Applicant Company any applications that are deficient and not accepted for filing.

 Step Two: Application Review